Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module 14-Config Azure ADO in DfD.md

 ![Azure ADO Connector - SANS](../Images/M14_Fig6.PNG?raw=true)

+### Exercise 6: Configure your pipelines using YAML

+The purpose of this exercise is to allow you to see how the extension used by Defender for DevOps will check your pipeline.
+Before start this exercise review the following observations:
+- If you are using the free version of Azure DevOps you will receive an error message when executing the pipeline.
+This message will ask you to visit  https://aka.ms/azpipelines-parallelism-request/ and request increased parallelism in Azure DevOps.
+This can take 2 to 4 days to occur.
+- An alternative way to create a pipeline is by using a Hosted Build Agent, which is the method used in this exercise.
+To create your hosted build agent follow the steps from [Module 14 - Appendix 1](Module14-Appendix1.pdf).
+After finishing these steps, you can continue

+1.

 ### Continue with the next lab: [Module 15 – Configuring GitHub Connector in Defender for DevOps](Module-8-Advance-Cloud-Defense.md)